backdrop-contrib/pagerer/README.txt

   separators are rendered.
 - range_separator: Text to place between first and last item in a range.

+Advanced:
+- slider_action: Determines how the page relocation should be triggered after it has been selected through the jQuery slider.
+Options are: "tickmark" (page relocation only occurs after user clicks a tickmark on the slider handle), "timelapse" (page relocation occurs after a grace time has elapsed), "auto" (the timelapse method is automatically selected based on the accuracy of the slider).
+- slider_action_timelapse: The grace time (in milliseconds) to wait before the page is relocated, in case "timelapse" slider_action method is selected for the jQuery slider.
+"0" will trigger relocation immediately.
+- slider_navigation_icons: Determines whether to display +/- navigation icons
+  on the sides of the jQuery slider.
+Options are "yes", "no", "auto" (the icons are automatically displayed based on the accuracy of the slider).

 pagerer theme variables
 =======================